Malawi

 Following the call for input on the development of the regulations for the implementation of the NGO (Amendment) Act, 2022, the NGO Regulatory Authority (NGORA) organized an inter-sectoral input debriefing in early February 2023 for NGO sectoral networks.
 The meeting aimed at briefing the stakeholders on the issues and positions that NGORA had taken.
 In the end, NGORA shared the roadmap to be followed, which would lead to the promulgation of the regulations.
 Subsequently, on February 14, 2023, NGORA organized a feedback meeting on concerns that were raised and international and local NGOs and the National Advocacy Platform were invited to attend the meeting.
 However, the meeting failed to resolve the modalities of the partnership between international and local NGOs.
 NGORA also engaged general secretaries of different religious bodies to provide them information on the NGO Amendment Act, 2022.
 The meeting was important because religious bodies have social arms through which they do charity work and implement various projects similar to NGOs.

 Pursuant to the February 14, 2023 meeting, NGORA released the second draft responses on February 28, 2023 to the four sets of regulations: registration; coordination; complaint handling; and operations.
 The document advised the stakeholders that the second revised draft would be validated at the Council for NGOs’ (CONGOMA) annual general assembly, which was being planned in April 2023.
-Nevertheless, despite a series of meetings that were organized by the NGORA on the draft regulations, they are yet to be validated and promulgated into a law.
-To date, there have been no updates as to the status of these regulations since the last consultation meeting, which took place on February 14, 2023.
+Despite a series of meetings that were organized by the NGORA on the draft regulations, they are yet to be validated and promulgated into a law.
 However, on May 12, 2023, CONGOMA issued a statement of “commendation, encouragement, desire, and solidarity with the Localization Agenda” in Malawi.
 The statement came on the heels of serious and deep-rooted “global development injustices,” as expounded in the national address by President Lazarus McCarthy Chakwera on April 28, 2023 during the Opening Ceremony of The Lilongwe Institute of Orthopedics and Neurosurgery.
 The Localization Agenda is a movement and a principle for social and economic reorganization with the ultimate goal of benefiting local actors.

 In response to the above developments, the Local NGO Forum, in its communique dated May 16, 2023, reiterated that the omission by CONGOMA to provide a clear direction on the Localization Agenda is fundamental and that all steps should be taken to ensure that civic space is no longer under threat by administrative and coordination shortfalls by CONGOMA.